 Text(s): Analytical Grammar and Spelling Made Easy by Connie Schenkelberg; 4 novels will also need to be purchased throughout the year.
 Average Study Time: 4-5 hrs/week

-English I: TBD9th grade Prerequisite: English Structure English 1 focuses on developing the essay through learning to analyze and apply multiple aspects of literature.
+English I: Robin Metcalf9th grade Prerequisite: English Structure English 1 focuses on developing the essay through learning to analyze and apply multiple aspects of literature.
 Students learn literary elements and literary devices, how to write several essays, and how to analyze several short stories and shorter novels and write about them.
 Grammar will be reinforced using Easy Grammar 9 and vocabulary will be given through literature.
 Text(s): Windows to the World, Easy Grammar 9 Novels include To Kill a Mockingbird, The Hobbit, and Hamlet.
 Other Requirements: Student must submit typewritten papers.
 Average Study Time: 4-5 hours/week